 Keyboard player Tony Hymas had one of the weirder music careers of the 1980s.

-He began the decade helping to make There And Back one of Jeff Beck’s best albums, then popped up in a supergroup called PHD with singer Jim Diamond and drummer Simon Phillips, getting a classic UK one-hit wonder ‘I Won’t Let You Down’ (#2 in 1982!), then played on/wrote arguably the best track from Beck’s pretty poor 1985 album Flash, and then…not a lot for a while.
+He began the decade helping to make There And Back one of Jeff Beck’s best albums, then popped up in a supergroup called PHD with singer Jim Diamond and drummer Simon Phillips, getting a classic UK one-hit wonder ‘I Won’t Let You Down’ (#2 in 1982!).

-But he was absolutely vital in Beck’s career comeback courtesy of Guitar Shop, released in October 1989.
+But he was an absolutely vital part of Beck’s career comeback courtesy of Guitar Shop, released in October 1989.
 You might even call it Beck’s last great album, and arguably Bozzio’s too.

 Beck took genres that he’d touched upon throughout his career – blues, reggae, rockabilly, metal, funk, fusion – and used them as a jumping-off points, working up material with Hymas and Bozzio in the studio.